Echo Mountain – Alec Stowell

 Colorado Ski Country USA is all about getting people on the mountain whether you are an avid skier, a beginner, a child or a grown adult, or maybe you just haven’t been on the mountain in awhile.
 That’s okay!
 The GEMs card is for you.
 One of the great ways Colorado Ski Country USA tries to get people on the mountain is by offering a unique GEMS card at an extremely affordable price which gives you great deals at some of Colorado’s favorite ski areas.

 Good question.
 The GEMS card basically offers two different deals, one that may be more ideal skiing with a friend or one that works better for a day on the mountain by yourself.
-With the GEMS card, you can get two, 2-for-1 lift tickets or two 30% off lift tickets at 11 Colorado ski areas.
-If you want to use the 2-for-1 deal on a day with a friend and the 30% off discount on a day by yourself, that’s okay too.
-This amazing deal is only $30 too, so basically, it’s a no-brainer for those only planning on getting a couple of days on the mountain.
-You can use a GEMs card two times at EACH of the 11 ski areas listed which means, there's the possibility of skiing at a discounted rate for 22 days!
+With the GEMS card, you can get two, 2-for-1 lift tickets or two 30% off lift tickets at 9 Colorado ski areas.
+If you want to use the 2-for-1 deal on a day with a friend or the 30% off discount on a day by yourself, that’s okay too.
+Arapahoe Basin has a special deal for $79 midweek & $99 weekend lift ticket pricing.
+This amazing deal is only $42 too, so basically, it’s a no-brainer for those only planning on getting a couple of days on the mountain.
+You can use a GEMs card two times at EACH of the 10 ski areas listed which means, there’s the possibility of skiing at a discounted rate for 20 days!

-The 11 resorts included in this steal of a deal are Arapahoe Basin, Cooper, Echo Mountain, Eldora, Granby Ranch, Hesperus, Kendall Mountain, Loveland, Monarch, Powderhorn and Sunlight.
+The 10 resorts included in this steal of a deal are Arapahoe Basin, Cooper, Echo Mountain, Eldora, Granby Ranch, Hesperus, Loveland, Monarch, Powderhorn and Sunlight.

 This one is a crowd favorite and one of my favorites because it actually feels like you can ski here all year long.
 It’s known to have the longest ski and ride season of any mountain in Colorado and sometimes in all of North America and the spring bluebird days are hard to beat.
 They have terrain for everyone, but it’s especially enticing to intermediate and expert skiers who are looking to get after it.
 The Beavers and Montezuma Bowl have all you could ask for as an experienced skier – an abundance of steep terrain, chutes, tree runs, and moguls.
 It also gets some great snow, being that it’s tucked away just over Loveland pass on the Continental Divide.